SCCWRP/imagechecker/README.md

-# Data Checker
+# Image Checker

-The SCCWRP Flask app data checker which now uses more optimized code to check, which should allow for faster data checking.
+A small flask app intended to extract data from images - identification of species, counts, and measurements when appropriate